TokamakUI/Tokamak/README.md

 ### Renderers

-When mapping Gluon's architecture to what's previosly been established in iOS, `Component` corresponds to a "view-model" layer, while `Hooks` provide a reusable "controller" layer.
-A `Renderer` is a "view" layer in these terms, but it's fully managed by Gluon.
+When mapping Tokamak's architecture to what's previosly been established in iOS, `Component` corresponds to a "view-model" layer, while `Hooks` provide a reusable "controller" layer.
+A `Renderer` is a "view" layer in these terms, but it's fully managed by Tokamak.
 Not only this greatly simplifies the code of your components and allows you to make it declarative, it also completely decouples platform-specific code.
 Note that `Counter` component above doesn't contain a single type from `UIKit` module, although the component itself is passed to a